The Little Vampire (book series): Main characters

 Anna is the youngest of the Schlotterstein children and was turned into a vampire at the age of 9.
-Shortly after Rüdiger met Anton, he introduces Anna to his human friend, starting a close friendship between the two.
-In fact, both Anna and Anton develop a crush on each other, but their respective natures as human and vampire pose an impenetrable barrier for a more serious relationship.Initially, Anna was known as "Anna die Zahnlose" ("Anna the Toothless") because she didn't want to become a true vampire and drank milk as a substitute nourishment, though later on she gives in to her true nature, although her affection for Anton still remains strong.
-In the end of the series, she is appointed the successor of the German vampire leader, Elisabeth die Naschhafte.
+Shortly after Rüdiger met Anton, he introduces Anna to his human friend.
+Anna and Anton develop a crush on each other, but their respective natures as human and vampire pose an impenetrable barrier for a more serious relationship.
+Initially, Anna was known as "Anna die Zahnlose" ("Anna the Toothless") because she didn't want to become a true vampire and drank milk as a substitute nourishment, though later on she gives in to her true nature, although her affection for Anton still remains strong.
+At the end of the series, she is appointed the successor of the German vampire leader, Elisabeth die Naschhafte.